zicdamasta/gist_scanner/README.md

 ### Server setup
 * install Terraform
 * install Ansible

-Generate Google key.json and save it as infrastructure/key.json
+* Generate Google key.json and save it as infrastructure/key.json
+* Set project_id and ssh keys in locals.tf

 Run terraform script to provision the infrastructure.
 ```bash